elastic/e2e-testing/.ci/README.md

 ### File structure
 - **PLATFORMS**: this entry will hold a YAML object will all the available platforms where the tests could be run.
 Each available platform will be defined as a key in the YAML object, where each object will have a key identifying the platform with a very descriptiva name (i.e. `stack` or `debian_arm64`) and the following attributes:
+  - **description**: Description of the purpose and/or characteristics of the platform machine.
+Required.
   - **image**: the AWS AMI identifier, i.e. `ami-0d90bed76900e679a`.
 Required.
   - **instance_type**: the AWS instance type, representing the size of the machine, i.e. `c5.4xlarge`.
 Required.
   - **username**: the default user name when connecting to the machine using SSH, used by Ansible to execute commands on the remote machine.
 I.e. `centos`, `admin` or `ec2-user`.
 Required.